sonyhome/SwiftNotes/README.md

 === Identity operators to make sure 2 references point to the same element, for reference types like Class !== ( == and != compare the content)
 ```
+* For tuples (a, b) comparisons checks rules are: same number of values, then values from left to right until comparison is resolved.

 # Strings and Characters
 Swift strings are bridged to Foundation NSString class, and Foundation extends String to expose NSString methods (import Foundation to access NSString methods with String without a cast).